Bombing of Dresden: Background

-Early in 1945, the German offensive known as the Battle of the Bulge had been exhausted, as was the Luftwaffe's failed New Year's Day attack.
+Early in 1945, the German offensive known as the Battle of the Bulge had been exhausted, as was the 's failed New Year's Day attack.
 The Red Army had launched its Silesian Offensives into pre-war German territory.
 The German army was retreating on all fronts, but still resisting.
 On 8 February 1945, the Red Army crossed the Oder River, with positions just 70 km from Berlin.
 A special British Joint Intelligence Subcommittee report, German Strategy and Capacity to Resist, prepared for Winston Churchill's eyes only, predicted that Germany might collapse as early as mid-April if the Soviets overran its eastern defences.
 Alternatively, the report warned that the Germans might hold out until November if they could prevent the Soviets from taking Silesia.
-Despite the post-war assessment, there were serious doubts in Allied intelligence as to how well the war was going for them, with fears of a "Nazi redoubt" being established, or of the Russian advance faltering.
+Despite the postwar assessment, there were serious doubts in Allied intelligence as to how well the war was going for them, with fears of a "Nazi redoubt" being established, or of the Russian advance faltering.
 Hence, any assistance to the Soviets on the Eastern Front could shorten the war.

-A large scale aerial attack on Berlin and other eastern cities was examined under the code name Operation Thunderclap in mid-1944, but was shelved on 16 August.
-This was later reexamined, and the decision made to pursue a more limited operation.
+A large-scale aerial attack on Berlin and other eastern cities was considered under the code name Operation Thunderclap in mid-1944 but was shelved on 16 August.
+This was later reexamined, and the decision was made to pursue a more limited operation.
 The Soviet Army continued its push towards the Reich despite severe losses, which they sought to minimize in the final phase of the war.
 On 5 January 1945, two North American B-25 Mitchell bombers dropped 300,000 leaflets over Dresden with the "Appeal of 50 German generals to the German army and people".